VernonKoh/CNAD-Assignment-2/Readme.md

 There are a few known issues and limitations in the system:

 **1. FaceIO Public ID**
-The FaceIO public ID needs to be renewed weekly as it is on a 7-day free trial.
-The current trial is valid until 16th February.
-Please contact Aaron (student developer) if you encounter any issues with the FaceIO service.
+The FaceIO public ID needs to be renewed weekly as it is on a **7-day free trial**.
+The current trial is valid until **16th February**.
+Please contact **Aaron (student developer)** if you encounter any issues with the FaceIO service.

 **2. LionBee Chatbot (DeepSeek API)**
 The LionBee Chatbot utilizes the DeepSeek API.
 It uses an API key obtained from OpenRouter.
-Occasionally, the API may become disabled due to token limitations, which may cause the service to be unavailable at certain times.
-The API token needs to be manually enabled.
-If you encounter any errors, please contact Aaron so he can enable the API key.
+Occasionally, the API may become **disabled** due to token limitations, which may cause the service to be unavailable at certain times.
+The API token needs to be **manually enabled**.
+If you encounter any errors, please contact **Aaron** so he can enable the API key.

 **Why Microservices Architecture?**